goradd/got/README.md

 - `{{` With a space or newline after it will begin to output text as written.
 - `{{!` or `{{esc` html escapes the text.
 Html reserved characters, like < or > are turned into html entities first.
 This happens when the template is compiled, so that when the template runs, the string will already be escaped.
+Requires the "html" package.
 - `{{h` or `{{html` Converts the text to html by escaping reserved characters, surrounding double returns with ```<p>``` paragraph tags, and ending single returns with ```<br>``` break tags, so that the text will appear as written when sent to a browser.
+Requires the "html" and "strings" packages.
 - `{{t` or `{{translate` Strings will be sent to a translator by wrapping the string in a call to `t.Translate()`.
 Its up to you to define this object and make it available to the template.
 The translation will happen during runtime of your program.
 We hope that a future implementation could